 Lindsay Sherwood Fouse

 Lindsay was a summer associate in Clark Hill’s Pittsburgh office in 2014.
 In June 2015, she earned her J.D. from Duquesne University School of Law where she was a Legal Research and Writing Teaching Assistant for first-year law students, a senior staff editor of the Duquesne Law Review, and an invited competitor in Arbitration for Duquesne’s Appellate Moot Court team.
-She also worked as a research assistant to the former Dean of Duquesne’s School of Law, Ken Gormley, who was recently named President of the University, during which time she contributed to editing and completing the manuscript and supplement for his book, “American Presidents and the Constitution.”
+She also worked as a research assistant to the former Dean of Duquesne’s School of Law, Ken Gormley, who was recently named President of the University, during which time she contributed to editing and completing the manuscript and supplement for his 2016 book, “The Presidents and the Constitution.”
 Lindsay earned Outstanding Oral argument in her first year and served as a summer law clerk for the Honorable Terrence McVerry of the U.S. District Court for the Western District of Pennsylvania in 2013.
 Upon graduation, Lindsay was awarded the 2015 John J. Sciullo Peer Excellency Award.
 Before law school, Lindsay graduated, magna cum laude, from the University of Dayton with a Bachelor of Science in Business Administration.